benoy/TCAssignment/README.md

 *  For asynchronous request I have used GCD, where 'Operation que' was another option but for this requirement GCD is more suitable

+### Description about the code

+DataProcessor.swift is the only class which handles the data downloading and processing.